 As a result, 274.4 BIPs to be distributed among all staking pools.

 Our validator’s staking pool represents 10% of the total stake, which means the pool obtains 27.44 BIPs.
 Now let us look at the internal distribution of revenue:

 Then, each delegator can claim it's part BIPs in proportion to their stake in the validator's staking pool.

 To be more friendly to our delegators, we've made revenue calculator.
 It can help you approximately estimate your future revenue, in case you will delegate to our Validator.

 If a validator misbehaves, its bonded stake along with its delegators' stake and will be slashed.
 The severity of the punishment depends on the type of fault.
 There are 2 main faults that can result in slashing of funds for a validator and its delegators:

 Note that even if a validator does not intentionally misbehave, it can still be slashed if its node crashes, looses connectivity, gets DDOSed, or if its private key is compromised.

 No, they do not.
 A validators total stake is equal to the sum of its own self-bonded stake and of its delegated stake.
 This means that a validator can compensate its low amount of self-bonded stake by attracting more delegators.
 This is why reputation is very important for validators.

-In order for delegators to have some guarantee about how much skin-in-the-game their validator has, the latter can signal a minimum amount of self-bonded MNTs.
+In order for delegators to have some guarantee about how much skin-in-the-game their validator has, the latter can signal a minimum amount of self-bonded BIPs.
 If a validator's self-bond goes below the limit that it predefined, this validator and all of its delegators will unbond.